-NC-13736 served as a passenger aircraft until it was purchased in 1941, along with 10 other remaining DC-2s, by the British Purchasing Commission in the USA, on behalf of the Australian Government.
-There was a desperate need for large capacity transport aircraft by the RAAF.
+NC-13736 served as a passenger aircraft until it was purchased in 1941, along with ten other remaining DC-2s, by the British Purchasing Commission in the USA, on behalf of the Australian Government as there was a desperate need for large capacity transport aircraft by the Royal Australian Air Force.

 In 1941 the aircraft was brought on RAAF charge as A30-11.
-It had been disassembled by Eastern Air Lines for freighting and was reassembled at Laverton No.1 Aircraft Depot in Victoria.
-New Wright Cyclone R1820 radial engines were installed.
-A month later it was sent to Point Cook, Victoria to train radio operators in the No.1 Service Flying Training School.
+It had been disassembled by Eastern Air Lines for shipping and was reassembled at Laverton No.1 Aircraft Depot in Victoria.

-The Uiver Memorial was dedicated to the people of Albury and to commemorate the Uiver story by the Rotary Club of West Albury, in 1979.
-Rotarians, many of whom were aviation enthusiasts, embarked on an ambitious project to purchase the derelict DC-2 from Bankstown, Sydney and restore it as a memorial to the Uiver Story as a part of the club’s 75th Anniversary.
+In 1979 The Rotary Club of West Albury, many of whom were aviation enthusiasts, embarked on an ambitious project to purchase the derelict DC-2 from Bankstown, Sydney and restore it as a memorial to the Uiver Story as a part of the club’s 75th Anniversary.